• Skip to main content

 • Toss steak bites into seasoning blend, coating all sides.

-• Heat oil in cast iron skillet over medium heat until a drop of water sizzle and "dances" on the surface
+• Heat oil in cast iron skillet over medium high heat until a drop of water sizzle and "dances" on the surface

 • Add steak bites to skillet, being careful not to crowd.
 Cook for 1-1.5 minutes and then turn cooking an additional 1-1.5 minutes, depending on your desired steak temperature and thickness of steak.